 2. Content testing.
 Regardless of the method you use to compose your message, there is a chance that your input will differ from the output – the message your user will see in the end.

 - Check dynamic content.
 Be careful and test it thoroughly.
-Dynamic content may cover user names, some data from your app like stats or reports, etc. It is usually sent to multiple users so it is a common area for mistakes.
+Dynamic content may cover user names and some data from your app, like stats or reports, etc. It is usually sent to multiple users, so it is a common area for mistakes.
 You need to run many test cases to make sure that the dynamic data is applied and displayed correctly.

 If you use localization, test it as well.
 All these points lead to high-volume testing and require a secure and efficient tool.

 - If your message contains images, test if they are displayed in most email clients.
 There is still no unified image rendering standard.
 We have observed that the largest online stores and cloud services host images on their servers and then link to them.

 - Perform responsive design testing.
 Now people use their smartphones even more than laptops.
 Make sure your message looks good and clear on different screen sizes.
 There are numerous free HTML templates available for downloading and customizing.
 So it might be a good idea to use them instead of coding your own.

 - Stay aware of the email size.
 If your recipient’s internet connection is slow, the large message might be pretty irritating.

 - Check the spam score of your message to make sure it won’t be blocked by spam filters.
 Even user-triggered messages might land in the spam folder.
 It can be caused by the email content itself.
 Missing information in headers, inconsistency in HTML and text parts, too many images with less text, etc., usually lead to troubles.

 - Check your domain and IP reputation, even if you are using those provided by the email service.

 In addition, you can share the testing results with your team members or even forward your message to your inbox for preview.

 To get the full list of checks, refer to our Email Testing Checklist article.